geoalgo/slurmpilot/README.md

 **What about other tools?**

 If you are familiar with tools, you may know the great [Skypilot](https://github.com/skypilot-org/skypilot) which allows to run experiments seamlessly between different cloud providers.
-The goal of this project is to ultimately provide a similar high-quality user experience for academic who are running on slurm and not cloud machines.
+The goal of this project is to ultimately provide a similar high-quality user experience for academics who are running on slurm and not cloud machines.
 Extending skypilot to support seems hard given the different nature of slurm and cloud (for instance not all slurm cluster could run docker) and hence this library was made rather than just contributing to skypilot.

 This library is also influenced by [Sagemaker python API](https://sagemaker.readthedocs.io/en/stable/) and you may find some similarities.